-Figure 10.
-Outer and inner rows of seals to protect the main bearing from inrushes of water and muck.
+Figure 11.
+Outer row (top) and inner row (bottom) of seals to protect the main bearing from inrushes of water and muck.
 The machine is equipped with multi-speed gearboxes to get through challenging ground and sophisticated drilling and pre-grouting equipment for detection.
-Water-powered, high-pressure down-the-hole hammers are capable of accurate drilling 60 to 100 m ahead of the TBM, while blow-out preventers enable drilling at high pressures up to 20 bar (see Figures 11 and 12).
+Water-powered, highpressure down-the-hole hammers are capable of accurate drilling 60 to 100 m ahead of the TBM, while blow-out preventers enable drilling at high pressures up to 20 bar (see Figures 12 and 13).

-Figure 11.
-Enhanced probe drilling on the Rondout TBM.
+Figure 12.
+Enhanced probe drilling